-- conducting class observations
+- Conducting class observations

-- meeting with teacher(s) and parents
+- Meeting with teacher(s) and parents

-- requesting further information from teacher(s)
+- Requesting further information from teacher(s)

-- calling a case conference
+- Calling a case conference

-- administering formal psychometric assessments (parents' permission will be required for this and data protection laws will be upheld.)
+- Administering formal psychometric assessments (parents' permission will be required for this and data protection laws will be upheld)

-7.3 Assessment
+7.4 Assessment

-A range of assessments both informal and formal standardized diagnostic tools will be used to assess and inform support for pupils and remove a barrier to learning.
+A range of assessments, both informal and formal standardised diagnostic tools may be used to assess and inform support for pupils.
+Some pupils admitted to Brighton College may have a pre-existing learning need; if so, this will have been disclosed at the point of admission and be supported by a report.
 Care will be taken to ensure a holistic view is formed in partnership with the pupil, parents, medical and other professionals.
-Pupils might come into Brighton with a pre-existing learning difference which would be disclosed on application and supported by a report.
-The information is then used to make recommendations to staff to support the pupil in the most inclusive way.
-Pupils could also be referred into the department when their progress causes concerns or doesn't follow predicted performance from data like CAT scores.
+The diagnostic information is used to make recommendations to staff to support the pupil in the most inclusive way.

-A combination of the following assessments will be used with parental permission, depending on age, to establish an area of deficit:
+A combination of the assessments will be used with parental permission, depending on age, to establish an area of deficit.
+Assessments include but are not limited to:

-- Wide range Achievement Test (WRAT 5)

-- Test of Word Reading Efficiency (TOWRE 2)

-- Detailed Assessment of Speed of Handwriting (DASH/DASH 17+)

-- Comprehensive Test of Phonological Processing (CTOPP -2)
+- Wechsler Individual Achievement Test Second UK Edition (WIAT-II UK) - Test of Word Reading Efficiency (TOWRE 2) - Comprehensive Test of Phonological Processing (CTOPP -2) - Nessy Dyslexia Screener

-- Gray Silent Oral Reading Test (GORT)

-- SPaRCS

-- TAPS-4

-- Brief II

-If observations suggest there may be a social, medical, or specific learning difficulty, an external assessment may be recommended.
-Prior to referral, staff, parents, and pupils may be asked to complete the Cambridge University Behaviour Questionnaire.
+If observations suggest there may be a social, medical or specific learning difficulty, an external assessment may be recommended.
 External referral would only occur after consultation with parents.

-7.4 Waves of Inclusion Intervention
+7.5 Waves of Inclusion intervention for Students of Determination

-As a result of referral to the Inclusion Team, analysis of assessment and other data, the Inclusion Champion or Preparatory SENCO will assign a pupil to one of three waves of intervention.
-The levels of action are identified as:
+As a result of referral to the Inclusion team, analysis of assessment and other data, the pupil will be monitored for a period of time and a Class Action Plan will be implemented.
+This will be reviewed after 6-8 weeks and a decision will be made whether to assign the pupil to one of three waves of intervention.
+The graduated system of support is identified below: